nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   ldap_search(): Partial search results returned: Sizelimit exceeded at apps/user_ldap/lib/LDAP.php#256

-This error message means that the pagination of the results is used for communicating with the LDAP server (pagination is by default enabled in OpenLDAP and AD), but there are more results to return than what the pagination limit is set to.
+This error message means that one of the following:

+#.
+Pagination of the results is used for communicating with the LDAP server
+   (pagination is by default enabled in OpenLDAP and AD), but there are more results to return than what the pagination limit is set to.
 If there are no users missing in you setup then you can ignore this error message for now.
+#.
+No pagination is used and this indicates that there are more results on the
+   LDAP server than what is returned.
+You should then enabled pagination on your LDAP server to import all available users.

 Nextcloud LDAP Internals
 ------------------------